BACHELOR’s Degree in EDUCATION AND HUMAN DEVELOPMENT, Elementary Education (License) at CU Denver

 Residency-Based Learning

-Gain real-world teaching experience from year one, culminating in a full-time student teaching residency in the final year.
+Gain real-world teaching experience from year one, which culminates in a full-time student teaching residency in the final year.

 Personalized Support & Scholarships